Stewart86/ablr_assignment/README.md

 ### Run local server
 Make sure python and poetry is installed.

-**NOTE:** port is important here as MyInfo test server only allow this port
+**NOTE:** port is important here as MyInfo test server only allow this port for callback

 Within `poetry shell`